Equivalence of Grandfather and Information Antinomy Under Intervention: Acknowledgements

 \section{Acknowledgements}

-We acknowledge support by the Austrian Science Found (FWF): Z3. \"A.B.~is also supported by the Erwin Schr\"odinger Center for Quantum Science \& Technology (ESQ), and the Austrian Science Found (FWF): F71.
+We thank anonymous reviewers for their helpful comments.
+We acknowledge support by the Austrian Science Fund~(FWF): ZK3. \"A.B.~is also supported by the Erwin Schr\"odinger Center for Quantum Science~\& Technology~(ESQ), and the Austrian Science Fund (FWF):~F7103.